-For one of a kind souvenirs try the House of 1000 Clocks and the Triberger Moden Stadl.
+For one-of-a-kind souvenirs try the House of 1000 Clocks and the Triberger Moden Stadl.
 The House of 1000 Clocks will have a cuckoo clock for all budgets, while the Moden Stadl offers a huge variety of dirndls for women and girls, and lederhosen for men and boys, all made in Germany.
-I could have stayed there for hours looking at the beautiful colors.
+I could have stayed there for hours looking at the beautiful colours.
 I even ended up getting my daughter an outfit.
-She was born in Germany and we thought she should look the part.
+She was born in Germany, and we thought she should look the part.

 By the end of the day, we had enough time left to visit the world’s biggest cuckoo clocks.
-I say clocks because there are two of them, six kilometers apart.
+I say clocks because there are two of them, six kilometres apart.